Thomas Nast: Style and themes

 Nast expressed anti-Irish sentiment by depicting them as violent drunks.
 He used Irish people as a symbol of mob violence, machine politics, and the exploitation of immigrants by political bosses.
 Nast's emphasis on Irish violence may have originated in scenes he witnessed in his youth.
 Nast was physically small and had experienced bullying as a child.
 In the neighborhood in which he grew up, acts of violence by the Irish against black Americans were commonplace.

 In 1863, he witnessed the New York City draft riots in which a mob composed mainly of Irish immigrants burned the Colored Orphan Asylum to the ground.
 His experiences may explain his sympathy for black Americans and his "antipathy to what he perceived as the brutish, uncontrollable Irish thug".
 An 1876 Nast cartoon combined a caricature of Charles Francis Adams Sr with anti-Irish sentiment and anti-Fenianship.

 In general, his political cartoons supported American Indians and Chinese Americans.
 He advocated the abolition of slavery, opposed racial segregation, and deplored the violence of the Ku Klux Klan.
 In one of his more famous cartoons, the phrase "Worse than Slavery" is printed on a coat of arms depicting a despondent black family holding their dead child; in the background is a lynching and a schoolhouse destroyed by arson.
 Two members of the Ku Klux Klan and White League, paramilitary insurgent groups in the Reconstruction-era South, shake hands in their mutually destructive work against black Americans.

 Despite Nast's championing of minorities, Morton Keller writes that later in his career "racist stereotypy of blacks began to appear: comparable to those of the Irish—though in contrast with the presumably more highly civilized Chinese."

-Nast introduced into American cartoons the practice of modernizing scenes from Shakespeare for a political purpose.
+During Nast's era, William Shakespeare's plays were an inherent part of the school curriculum.
+He introduced into American cartoons the practice of modernizing scenes from Shakespeare for a political purpose, referencing 23 of his 37 plays in more than 100 cartoons—sometimes with just a recognizable line or two, but generally with pictorial content.

 Nast also brought his approach to bear on the usually prosaic almanac business, publishing an annual Nast's Illustrated Almanac from 1871 to 1875.
 The Green Bag republished all five of Nast's almanacs in the 2011 edition of its Almanac & Reader.